The Right to Relationship in Healthcare

 Nobody told me.

-I believe the real problem in healthcare is becoming dangerously clear: we are losing the relationship that turns information into knowledge.
+I think the real problem in healthcare is becoming clear.
+We are losing the relationships that turn information into knowledge.

-We talk constantly about healthcare data, interoperability, digital transformation, shared records, AI, patient portals, data lakes, platforms, and dashboards.
+We talk all the time about healthcare data, digital tools, shared records, AI, patient portals, and dashboards.

-We keep building larger warehouses for information, while quietly breaking down the human relationships that give that information meaning.
+We keep building bigger places to store information, but at the same time, we are breaking down the human relationships that give it meaning.

 Primary healthcare is becoming platformised.

 Systems change.
 Providers change.
-Contracts are issued and then reissued.
-New political leaders come in with a new vision, a new digital plan, and often a new group of companies to help make it happen.
-One platform is shut down, and another takes its place.
-Data gets moved, mapped, cleaned, reformatted, and connected through yet another API.
+Contracts are given out and then replaced.
+New leaders arrive with new plans and often bring in new companies to help.
+One platform closes, and another starts.
+Data is moved, cleaned, and connected through another tool.

 Somewhere in this long chain of technology, there is a patient.